Snowman: Giant snowmen and records

-In 2015, a man from the U.S. State of Wisconsin was noted for making a large snowman 22 feet tall and with a base 12 feet wide.
+In 2015, a man from the U.S. state of Wisconsin was noted for making a large snowman 22 feet tall and with a base 12 feet wide.

 The record for the world's largest snowman or snowwoman was set in 2008 in Bethel, Maine.
 The snowwoman stood 122 ft 1 in in height, and was named Olympia in honor of Olympia Snowe, a U.S. Senator representing the state of Maine.

 The previous record was a snowman built in Bethel, Maine, in February 1999.
 The snowman was named "Angus, King of the Mountain" in honor of the then-current governor of Maine, Angus King.
 It was 113 ft 7 in tall and weighed over 9000000 lb.

 A large snowman known as "Snowzilla" has been built each winter in Anchorage, Alaska.

 In December 2016 the smallest snowman of sorts was created in a nano-fabrication facility at University of Western Ontario.
 It consisted of three roughly 0.9 micron spheres of silica, platinum arms and nose, and a face made by an ion beam.

 Variations

 In addition to snowmen, other things can be made from snow.
 Typical variations on the snowman concept involve producing other snow creatures or snow decorations.

 A snow sculpture of a woman is called a snowwoman.
+In some Slavic countries, a variation of the snowman is often constructed called a snow grandma.
+This only uses two snowballs.

+Yuki Cone

 The Yuki Cone, named after the Japanese word for snow, involves building a small cone-shaped structure from snowballs, illuminated from the inside with a tea-light.

+Other variants

 Sometimes other raw material might be used to create objects that mimic the snowman concept.